Badoon-T-G-L/Sudoku_project_BP/README.md

 ## The repository and Summary
-This is a half-made project for the BP class. it is a semi-online Sudoku. as of now, the project does not have any [Licenses](https://medium.com/@avinashvagh/github-licenses-explained-a-quick-guide-46d98ef4ca81). however, it was built by a student who is currently studying Computer engineering at [Shahid Beheshti University](https://www.sbu.ac.ir/). </br>
+This is a half-made project for the BP class. it is a semi-online Sudoku. in which you can play well...
+9x9 sudoku. and do a few other things. you can contribute if you wish as well (especially if you like to fix and improve on it).
-Here's a few Screenshots of the project:

 ![image](https://github.com/user-attachments/assets/032d41d9-f2d2-4b36-be26-d9054ca356ec)
  </br>